Limestone head of a woman

 The Field Museum of Natural History, Chicago.
 [594] E. E. Ayer

 This limestone head a of a woman dates from the New Kingdom.
-It’s remnants showcase a beautifully decorated wig, adorned with a headband and plaited tress fascading down the back of her head.
+It’s remnants showcase a beautifully decorated wig, adorned with a headband and plait cascading down the back of her head.
 However, the piece has recieved much restoration work and has somewhat influenced how we see this piece in the modern age.

-This is our attempt at Egypt-Museum of recreating the statues fragmented state of which it was discovered.
-As you can see, the centre of the face has been replastered.
-The museums archive actually states the paintwork on the eyes is also the work of restorers.
+This below is our attempt at Egypt-Museum of recreating the statues fragmented state of which it was discovered.
+As you can see, the centre of the face is almost entirely lost, and what we see in the head today is a modern reconstruction.
+The museum’s archive actually states the paintwork on the eyes is also the work of restorers too.

 Archive documenting the restoration work.
 The Field Museum of Natural History, Chicago.
 Catalog Number: 31713.nosub[1]

-Such a portrait of such granduer and detail must have been created for a woman of status, likely a wife of a noble.
+A portrait of such grandeur and detail must have been created for a woman of status, likely a wife of a noble.
 Her deep set eyes, straight mouth and oversized wig indicates wealth.
-Remembering this piece is a fragment, brings to mind the idea of what the piece may have looked like in it’s original state, and it’s not surprising the restoration work was eagerly taken place.
+The beauty of such a piece in fragments makes it unsurprising that an attempt of restoration work was eagerly taken place.

 The elaborate detailing of the wig indicates a woman of status.